 Castro was one of just two wrestlers in Utah State’s school history to be named a two-time All-American, his first All-American award after the 1985 season.
 He went 32-7-1 as a sophomore and finished seventh at the NCAA Championships at 118 pounds, beating three opponents that were ranked higher.
 He was named the Pacific Coast Athletic Association Wrestler of the Year 1986 and was the league’s individual champion at his weight.
 He was inducted into Utah State University’s Intercollegiate Athletics Hall of Fame in 2012.

-2x HS State Champion Teton HS 1966-17.
-Wrestled for BYU where he won two WAC titles and All-American distinction 1970-74.
-30 years of coaching.
-Layton HS Wrestling State Champions 1991, 1999-2000 Head Coach.
-Won the Utah Wrestling Coach of the Year award four times and 2004 National Wrestling Coach of the Year.
+Hansen was a 2-time HS State Champion Teton HS 1966-67.
+Hansen wrestled for BYU (1970-74) where he won two WAC titles and All-American distinction.
+In 30 years of coaching at Layton HS he coached three championship teams (1991, 1999-2000) and had several teams finish in the top five.
+He won the Utah Wrestling Coach of the Year award four times and the 2004 National Wrestling Coach of the Year.

-Coached for 19 years winning 7 Wrestling State Championships at Monticello HS 1973-78, 1986.
+Davis coached for 19 years winning seven wrestling State Championships at Monticello HS (1973-78, 1986).
 Davis was a member of the wrestling squad and the football team at the University of Utah.
-He was a 2x State Wrestling Champion at Davis HS.
+He was a 2-time State Wrestling Champion at Uintah HS.

 University of Utah’s Head Wrestling Coach 1955-80 as well as Assistant Football & Track.
 He was a coach who had never wrestled however in 25 years at the University of Utah, he posted a dual meet record of 222 victories against 102 defeats and kept the Utes competitive nationally without full scholarships.
 From his success as a coach he was elected President of the National Wrestling Coaches Association in 1967 and also served on the Olympic Committee from 1968-72.
 Hess continued coaching until retiring in 1995.
 Marv was inducted into several Halls of Fame, most notably the Utah Old Times Athletes Hall of Fame, the National Wrestling Hall of Fame and the Crimson Club Hall of Fame.
 He was chairman of the NCAA rules committee and one of the original six organizers of USA Wrestling.